-Fig 5 NHS Scotland Assurance Process Diagram showing journey through approval process
+Figure 5: NHSS Assurance diagram showing journey through approvals process

 The independent report into the Queen Elizabeth University Hospital of June 2020, makes a number of key recommendations, as outlined in Section 5 of this document.
 Several highlight the importance of engaging with Infection Control professionals at key stages of the project.
 The new National Centre for Reducing Risk in the Healthcare Built Environment will help ensure this is taken forward in major projects.
-However, the success of the Centre will rely on having sufficient technical
+However, the success of the Centre will rely on having sufficient technical expertise at its disposal to understand the complexity around the technical application of Infection Control requirements alongside competing or contradictory technical guidance.